OEUG99/Knowledge-Garden/logseq/version-files/base/pages/DSA___Linked List.md

-# What is a linked list?
 title:: DSA/Linked List
-heading:: 1
+public:: true

+- # What is a linked list?
 	- A linked list is a common data structure used in computer programming to store a collection of elements, or nodes, in a linear sequences.
 	- In a linked list, each node contains two parts:
 		- 1. the data (which represents the value of the node)